danczar/tendril/README.md

 │           └── widgets/     # Theme, components
 ```

-`tendril-core` is independently usable — it has no UI dependency and could back a CLI or different frontend.
+`tendril-core` has no UI dependency and can be used independently.

 ## Platforms